jrandj/aws-security-specialty/README.md

     * AWS Shield is a managed DDoS protection service for ELB, CloudFront and Route 53 that safeguards applications running on AWS.
 Primarily protects against layer 3 and layer 4 attacks.

     * The advanced option costs $3000 per month and gives you an incident response team and in-depth reporting.
-You won't pay if you are the victim of an attack.
+You will not pay if you are the victim of an attack.

 1. Amazon VPC